Role

 External academic collaborators and co-authors include:

 Current research on online radicalisation has been made possible through an agreement with the Ministry of Justice.
-This is on ongoing collaboration with HMPPS Intervention Services.
+This is an ongoing collaboration with the HMPPS Counter-Terrorism Assessment Rehabilitation Centre (CT-ARC).

-Jens is Co-I on a project for the Defence Science and Technology Laboratory.
+Jens has recently completed a project for the Defence Science and Technology Laboratory as Co-I.

 Press expertise